 (b) if recorded, in writing or otherwise, shall set out the fact of the objection having been made.

 [70-73.
-Deleted by No. 89 of 1994 s.
+Deleted: No. 89 of 1994 s.
 27.]

 74. Malicious damage

 (1) Any person who unlawfully and maliciously —

 (a) destroys or damages any supply system, or any generating works or distribution works, or any other undertaking, works or other thing being the property of or under the control or management of an energy operator or which is the subject of an Agreement of the kind referred to in section 5(1)(b), or any part of any such thing; or